dsccommunity/xTimeZone/README.md

              Added Integration tests.
              Resource code updated to match style guidelines.
              Get-TargetResource returns IsSingleInstance value.
-             Moved Get-Timezone and Set-Timezone to TimezoneHelper.psm1
+             Moved Get-TimeZone and Set-TimeZone to TimezoneHelper.psm1
              Added unit tests for TimezoneHelper.psm1
-             Converted Get-Timezone to use CIM cmdlets.
+             Converted Get-TimeZone to use CIM cmdlets.
-             Added support for Set-Timezone to use .NET reflection if possible.
+             Added support for Set-TimeZone to use .NET reflection if possible.
              Added message localization support.
              Changed Integration tests so that a complete test occurs if the System time is already set to 'Pacific Standard Time'.